BryanWilhite/Blog/2017-01/First Encounter with scriptcs.md

 ```

-**scriptcs or Rosyln cannot properly parse classes with private members on Linux.** A class as simple as the the following will not compile properly on Linux:
+**scriptcs or Rosyln cannot properly parse classes with private members on Linux.** A class as simple as the following will not ‘compile’ (or interpret) properly on Linux:

 ```c#
 public class Foo